Alpine skiing-Dominant Shiffrin strikes gold, ends medal drought

 CORTINA D'AMPEZZO, Italy, Feb 18 : U.S. great Mikaela Shiffrin won women's slalom gold, and her first Olympic medal since 2018, with a dominant performance in the final Alpine ski race of the Milano Cortina Games on Wednesday.

-Switzerland's Camille Rast, the only skier who has beaten Shiffrin on the World Cup this season, took silver and Sweden's Anna Swenn Larsson the bronze but both were far behind their rival.
+Switzerland's Camille Rast, the only skier who has beaten Shiffrin on the World Cup this season, took silver and Sweden's Anna Swenn Larsson the bronze, at the age of 34, but both were far behind their rival.

 The most successful World Cup skier of all time, with a record 108 wins, scorched down the first run a mighty 0.82 clear of the field and increased her lead to 1.5 seconds over Rast after two legs.